sugarlabs/musicblocks/guide/README.md

 ======================================

 Music Blocks is a programming environment for children interested in music and graphics.
-It expands upon Turtle Blocks in that it has a collection of features relating to pitch and rhythm.
+It expands upon Turtle Blocks by adding a collection of features relating to pitch and rhythm.

 The Turtle Blocks guide is a good place to start learning about the